 So, how about those golf courses and resorts?
 Well, the resorts are, of course, world-class; many of the golf courses were designed by some of the the greatest names in the business: Palmer, Nicklaus, Dye, Robert Trent Jones, Von Haage, each is unique in its own right.

 - The Hilton Rose Hall Golf Resort and Spa, Montego Bay, Jamaica

 - Half Moon Golf Club, Jamaica

 - Cinnamon Hill Golf Club

 - Sandals Golf & Country Club, Ocho Rios, Jamaica

 - The White Witch Golf Course, Rose Hall, Jamaica

 Green fees range from around US$30 to $200, depending on the course, resort, the time of year, and so on.
 At most resort courses, the fees are part of the all-inclusive rate.
 If you are playing on a resort course and not lodging at the resort, there may be an additional visitor fee.

 How to get There:

-And don't forget: there are many other opportunities for great golf all over the world.
-Favorite locations include Scotland, Florida, the American Southwest, Bermuda, the Bahamas and many more.
+And there are a great many more opportunities for great golf all over the world.
+Favorite locations include Scotland, Florida, the American Southwest, Bermuda, the Bahamas, all over the Caribbean and Mexico and many more.
 For up-to-date golf travel news and information, be sure to Subscribe to my weekly Newsletter.